UmamiAppearance/BaseExJS/README.md

 * ``BaseEx.iife.js``
 * ``BaseEx.iife.min.js``

 Apart from the full build, every converter can be used standalone.
 The associated builds can be found at [dist/converters](https://github.com/UmamiAppearance/BaseExJS/tree/main/dist/converters).
-Or at the table [above](#available-converterscharsets). _Note that standalone converters are exported as default._
+Or at the table [above](#available-converterscharsets).
+Ready to use CDN-links are listed [here](./CDN.md). _Note that standalone converters are exported as default._

 ## Usage